Manhattan Clam Chowder

-The other day I made New England Clam Chowder and figured I should try it’s sister, Manhattan Clam Chowder.
-I’ve never tried it before so I was interested in seeing what it would taste like and how it would compare.
+If there is one thing I love, it is a good clam chowder.
+I just made New England Clam Chowder and thought I’ve never tried it before so I was interested in seeing what it would taste like and how it would compare.
 The ingredients are quite similar to the New England version, but instead of cream, it’s made with tomatoes.

-You will need potatoes, can of diced tomatoes, 2 cans of baby clams, bacon, onion and thyme.
+You will need potatoes, can of diced tomatoes, two cans of baby clams, bacon, onion, and thyme.

-Add in the clams with their juice, water and diced potatoes and bring to a boil.
-Cover and simmer for 15 – 20 minutes or until potatoes are cooked.
+Add in the clams with their juice, water, and diced potatoes and bring to a boil.
+Next, simmer your chowder on the stove top for around 20 minutes.

 Serve with a buttered roll and salt and pepper to taste.